corda/corda-docs-portal/content/en/platform/corda/4.14/enterprise/notary/ha-notary-service-overview.md

 replicas and/or notary workers fail.
 For example, a three-node notary cluster can tolerate one crash fault.

 {{< note >}}
 In production, R3 recommends running five or more replicas in the notary state database cluster.
 However, there is more flexibility regarding the number of notary workers.
-Since for notary workers, we are only concerned with availability and not durability, there is a tradeoff between the number of notary workers and availability performance.
+Si[node-4-13-issue.log](../../../../../../../../../../Downloads/node-4-13-issue.log)nce for notary workers, we are only concerned with availability and not durability, there is a tradeoff between the number of notary workers and availability performance.
 {{< /note >}}

 If desired, you can choose to run each database server and its Corda notary worker on the same machine:

 {{< figure alt="ha notary colocated" width=80% zoom="../resources/ha-notary-colocated.png" >}}

+## Solana notary

+The Solana notary records notarisation results on the Solana blockchain and can atomically execute other Solana instructions as part of the notarisation.
+This enables use cases such as delivery-versus-payment, where a Corda state transfer and a Solana token transfer occur as a single, indivisible operation.

+For full details on how the Solana notary works and how to configure it, see [Solana notary]({{< relref "solana-notary.md" >}}).

 ## Notary configuration